Molecular Testing in the Community Setting

 To further explore the barriers and potential solutions identified during the first two phases of our biomarker testing project, ACCC launched an initiative to encourage peer-to-peer dialogue and learning.
 As part of the effort, in early 2015 ACCC hosted a biomarker testing “stakeholder” meeting.
 This meeting brought together an interdisciplinary panel comprised of seven clinicians and administrators from cancer programs of various sizes from around the country.
 This group talked about ongoing advances and improvements in biomarker testing processes, as well as specific innovations underway at their programs.

-Drawing on this discussion, ACCC has developed “Ongoing Advances & Improvements in Molecular Testing,” a supplement that will coming in your July/August Oncology Issues.
+Drawing on this discussion, ACCC has developed "Ongoing Advances & Improvements in Molecular Testing," a supplement that summarizes key findings.
+This publication mailed with your July/August Oncology Issues.
+Download a copy here.
 To keep the conversation going, panelists from the stakeholder meeting will be discussing their programs and available for live Q&A during a webinar series in July.
 The topics they will discuss are:

 - The Tissue Issue—Sampling and Testing

 - The Future of Molecular Testing—Optimizing Efficiency Under Increasing Expectations

 Register for one of these upcoming free webinars to find out about advances happening in biomarker testing, take away ideas for process improvement for your program and get your questions answered live.
 Click here to view full schedule and register.

 In 2013, ACCC proceeded with Phase II, Learning Labs for Process Improvement, a program for member institutions that focused on improving molecular testing at the system level through experiential learning labs.
 Eight member centers were elected to participate in this project:

 - Anne Arundel Medical Center, DeCesaris Cancer Institute, Annapolis, Md.

 - IU Health Goshen Center for Cancer Care, Goshen, Ind.